IBM/ibm-generative-ai-node-sdk/README.md

 - ⚡️ Performant - processes 1k of short inputs in about 4 minutes
 - ☀️ Fault-tolerant - retry strategies and overflood protection
-- 🏖️ Worry-free parallel processing - just pass all the data, we take care of the parallel processing
 - 🚦 Handles concurrency limiting - even if you have multiple parallel jobs running
-- 📌 Aligned with the REST API - clear structure that mirrors service endpoints
+- 📌 Aligned with the REST API - clear structure that mirrors service endpoints and data
 - Integrations
   - ⛓️ LangChain - build applications with LLMs through composability